B2000 Research & Awareness (3 credits)

 B3201 BIC Campaign Practicum Not-for-Profit (3 credits)

-Working in teams as competing, fully functioning communications firms, students take this course in their penultimate semester to work on a semester-long project: an integrated marketing communications campaign for a non-profit organization (selected and coordinated by the instructor).
-Final projects will act as content for student portfolios required for completion of the program.
+Working in teams as competing, fully functioning “communications firms,” students take this practicum in their penultimate semester to work on a real-life project: an integrated marketing communications campaign for a non-profit organization using an actual client brief and budget.
+Because the assignments are based on the challenges faced by a non-profit, how students achieve their goals will vary depending on the individual organization and its needs.
+Final work will be produced and act as content for student portfolios required for completion of the program.

-Working in teams as competing, fully functioning communications firms, students take this course in their final semester to work on a semester-long project: an integrated marketing communications campaign for an actual client either directly or in partnership with a NYC agency (selected and coordinated by the instructor).
-Final projects will act as content for student portfolios required for completion of the program.
+Working in teams as competing, fully functioning “communications firms,” students take this practicum in their final semester to work on a real-life project: an integrated marketing communications campaign for a corporation using an actual client brief and budget.
+Because the assignments are based on an industry-based project, how students achieve their goals will vary from semester ot semester.
+Final work will be produced and act as content for student portfolios required for completion of the program.